 As an alternative to rolled sections, fabricated steel sections produced from flat plate can be used.
 Additional fabrication costs can be offset against reduced material costs, resulting in a structurally efficient and economic design.
 Fabricated sections may be of uniform depth, but tapered beams offer advantages in highly serviced buildings.
 By tapering the beam along its length, the bending resistance of the section can be made to closely follow the shape of the bending moment diagram.
 At the ends of the beam, the depth may be reduced, depending on the required shear resistance.
 This saves weight of steel, but more importantly, provides space below the beams for service distribution.
 Thus a reasonably sized zone is created in which services may be accommodated adjacent to the columns.
 Service distribution in the other direction can usually be provided in the zone beneath the secondary beams.

-Composite trusses are relatively expensive to fabricate but potentially lightweight.
+Composite trusses are relatively expensive to fabricate but are lightweight.
 The connections to the columns are generally made through the top chord of the truss and the bottom chord does not extend to the column which provides a local service zone to the columns.
-Allowance must be made for the thickness of fire protection around the relatively slender chord and bracing members.
+Allowance must be made for the thickness of fire protection (which may be in the form of blankets enclosing the members) around the relatively slender chord and web members.

 Stub girders have not been widely used since the 1990s but are an economic solution where a high degree of service integration is required in long span systems.